Open-MBEE/mms-alfresco/mms-ent/docker/README.md

 ```

 To run the container:
-- we need to specify the mount directory
+- For persistence, we need to specify the mount directory
 ```
 --mount source=mmsvol,target=/mnt/alf_data
 ```